YourOnly-One/yoo-hugo-content/snoworld/en-ph/kb/ppop/generations/ppop-1st-gen.md

 - Fandom name:
 - Debut: 1999 (as a member of ***Mojofly***)
 - Debut: 2004-10 (as a solo act)
-  - Song: 「Huwag na Huwag Mong Sasabihin」
+  - Song: 《Huwag na Huwag Mong Sasabihin》

 {{< video
   id="NyU3aEnkAac"